Updated: May 2026

 Emergency Fund

-You need accessibility (not instant, but within days), FDIC insurance for safety, and the best possible return.
+You need accessibility within days, FDIC insurance for safety, and the best possible return.
 High-yield savings checks all three boxes.
 The 1–3 day transfer time is acceptable for true emergencies, and you avoid the temptation to spend that comes with immediate debit card access.
+For the full framework on sizing and building an emergency fund correctly — how many months of expenses to target and where to keep it — the how to build an emergency fund guide covers the complete strategy.

 Down Payment Savings